 A.8.1.3.2.
 A sample pre-classifier is recommended.

 A.8.1.3.3.
-The sample preconditioning unit shall:
+The VPR shall:

 A.8.1.3.3.1.
 Be capable of diluting the sample in one or more stages to achieve a particle number concentration below the upper threshold of the single particle count mode of the PNC and a gas temperature below 35 °C at the inlet to the PNC below a maximum allowed inlet temperature specified by the PNC manufacturer;